Voyagers: The Aurora Frequency

 Tricia went to his chair and draped her arms around his chest.

-"Aww, they're alright.
-You know something, I better hurry up and ask Colleen out, because Ricky had his eye on her for a while too."
+"Aww, they're cool.
+You know, I better hurry up and ask Colleen out, because Ricky had his eye on her for a while too."

 "Oh, you mean the one born with the silver spoon in his mouth?"